19hours/sg-statutes/Acts/Criminal Procedure Code.md

 Imprisonment for 6 months, or fine*, or both

-The court in which the offence is committed, subject to the provisions of Chapter XXXII, or if not committed in a court, a District Court
+The court in which the offence is committed, subject to the provisions of Division 1 of Part XXI, or if not committed in a court, a District Court

 179